Bike The Kentucky Wildlands

 Coast Through Nature

 The 20-mile Sugarcamp Mountain Trail System offers sweeping views as you peddle over awe-inspiring mountaintops.
 Ride along clean-water lakes and rivers on designated trail systems, such as the Cave Run Lake Trail.
-Take in the sights while coasting through state parks, like Cumberland Falls State Resort Park.
-Kentucky’s longest rail-trail, the 18-mile Dawkins Line Rail Trail near Paintsville, features 24 railroad trestles, as well as Gun Creek tunnel.
+Take in the sights while coasting through state parks like Cumberland Falls State Resort Park.
+Kentucky’s longest rail trail, the 18-mile Dawkins Line Rail Trail near Paintsville, features 24 railroad trestles, as well as the Gun Creek tunnel.

 Cycle The Town of Trails